Derived Azumaya algebras and twisted $K$-theory: Higher categorical preliminaries

 \begin{defn} An $\infty$-category is \emph{stable} if it has finite limits and colimits and if fiber sequences and cofiber sequences coincide.
 A functor $F: \mathcal{C} \to \mathcal{D}$ between two stable $\infty$-categories is \emph{exact} if it preserves fiber sequences. \end{defn}

-The collection of all small stable (idempotent complete) $\infty$-categories and exact functors can itself be organized into an $\infty$-category, which we denote by $\text{Cat}^{\text{perf}}$.
-Similarly, the collection of all stable presentable $\infty$-categories, with morphisms left adjoint functors, can be also organized into an $\infty$-category, denoted by $\mathcal{P}r^{L, st}$.
-We remark that, as in \cite[Proposition 5.5.7.10]{lurie2016} there is an ind-completion functor
+\begin{defn} The collection of all small stable, idempotent complete $\infty$-categories and exact functors can itself be organized into an $\infty$-category, which we denote by $\text{Cat}^{\text{perf}}$.
+Similarly, the collection of all stable presentable $\infty$-categories, with morphisms left adjoint functors, can be also organized into an $\infty$-category, denoted by $\mathcal{P}r^{L, st}$. \end{defn}